grzegorz914/homebridge-enphase-envoy/README.md

 2. All devices in PV are detected automatically.
 3. Envoy authentication is detected automatically.
 4. For best experiences please use *Controller App* for iOS
+5. Installer Password need to be generated in externall app, more info here: https://thecomputerperson.wordpress.com/2016/08/28/reverse-engineering-the-enphase-installer-toolkit/"

 ## Info v3.x.x
 1. With release v3.0.0 the plugin is present as Power Meter and the Power is displayed in (kW) and Energy in (kWh).